mkogan1/ceph/README.md

 ### How to Run the Code
 #### Set Up
-1. Ensure your public SSH key has been added to the Ceph2 VM.
-2. Add the following to your .ssh config file:
+1. Add the following to your .ssh config file:

 Host gateway<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hostname 128.31.26.122<br />